There’s something incredibly comforting about hunkering down in a cozy sleeping bag under the stars.

 - Prefer to spend less on a sleeping bag so you can afford to buy a better quality technical item such as a tent

 Manufacturers usually give a temperature rating for their sleeping bags.

-This may either be an EN/ISO rating which is a standard you can use to compare different bags, or a manufacturer’s assessment.
+Sleeping bag temperature ratings will usually have an EN/ISO rating, a standard you can use to compare different bags or a manufacturer’s assessment.